-- C. Historic Features: For reconstruction, historic features of the Structure or complimenting the historic features of the region shall be retained or reconstructed. - D. Criteria for Determining Preservation, Rehabilitation, Restoration/Reconstruction: In considering the reasonableness of requiring preservation, rehabilitation, and restoration the Development Review Board shall consider the following criteria: - 1.
-Property's historical significance - 2.
-Property's physical condition - 3.
-Proposed Use - 4.
-Reasonableness of undertaking preservation, rehabilitation, or restoration - 5.
-Degree to which the preservation, rehabilitation, or restoration will contribute to preserving or enhancing the character of the community - E. Demolition of Historic Structures: An historic Structure that may reasonably be Preserved, Rehabilitated, or Restored/Renovated (See Section 723(B)) by the current owner seeking application for land development, shall not demolish any historic Structure certified as a historic Structure as defined by Internal Revenue Code 26 U.S.C § 47(c) or listed on any State or Federal Register of Historic Places (see Appendix II).
+C. Historic Features: For reconstruction, historic features of the structure or complimenting the historic features of the region shall be retained or reconstructed.

+- D. Criteria for determining preservation, rehabilitation, restoration/reconstruction: in considering the reasonableness of requiring preservation, rehabilitation, and restoration the Development Review Board shall consider the following criteria: - 1.
+Property's historical significance. - 2.
+Property's physical condition. - 3.
+Proposed Use. - 4.
+Reasonableness of undertaking preservation, rehabilitation, or restoration. - 5, Degree to which the preservation, rehabilitation, or restoration will contribute to preserving or enhancing the character of the community. - E. Demolition of Historic Structures: An historic structure that may reasonably be preserved, rehabilitated, or restored/renovated (See § 723(B)) by the current owner seeking application for Land Development; and the owner shall not demolish any historic structure certified as a historic structure as defined by Internal Revenue Code 26 U.S.C § 47(c) or listed on any State or Federal Register of Historic Places (see Appendix II).
 The Development Review Board may require the applicant to pay the reasonable costs of an Independent Technical Review and may recess the Hearing pending receipt of Independent Technical Review findings.
-(See Section 730(N)
+(See § 730 (N))

-Section 730: Specific Standards (24 V.S.A. § 4414 (3)(B))
+Section 730: Specific Standards [24 VSA § 4414 (3)(B)]

-The Development Review Board shall refer to the Existing Land Use, Natural Resources, Special Resource Areas, Water Resources, Transportation System, and Community Facility and Utilities Maps of Appendices IV - IX to aid their decisions on proposed land development, including but not limited to the following areas:
+The Development Review Board shall refer to the Existing Land Use, Natural Resources, Special Resource Areas, Water Resources, Transportation System, and Community Facility and Utilities Maps of Appendices IV - IX to aid their decisions on proposed Land Development, including but not limited to the following areas:

-- 1. Lands Over 2500 Feet in Elevation
+- Lands Over 2500 Feet in Elevation

-- 2. Surface Waters
+- Surface Waters

-- 3. Water Source Protection Areas
+- Water Source Protection Areas

-- 4. Flood Hazard Areas
+- Flood Hazard Areas

-- 5. Deer Wintering Areas
+- Deer Wintering Areas

-- 6. Wildlife Crossings
+- Wildlife Crossings

-- 7. Rare and Threatened Plants
+- Rare and Threatened Plants

-- 8. Scenic Areas
+- Scenic Areas

-- 9. Scenic Roads
+- Scenic Roads

-- 10. Impact on Community Facilities and Utilities
+- Impact on Community Facilities and Utilities

-- 11. Impact on Transportation Systems
+- Impact on Transportation Systems

-All land development and Uses in all Districts and Overlay Districts shall conform to the following:
+All Land Development and Uses in all Districts and Overlay Districts shall conform to the following: